BillyDM/awesome-audio-dsp/TECHNICAL_READING.md

-# Algorithms & Technical Papers
+# Technical Reading
 A list of useful articles, blogs, and scientific papers on modern algorithms and techniques for audio DSP.

-- [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
-Use these as a better alternative to Biquad filters that behave much better while being modulated.
+- [`Cytomic Technical Papers`] - Excellent filter designs and explanations by Cytomic.
+Use these as a better alternative to biquad filters.
 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`ADC Videos`] - This YouTube channel hosts a bunch of talks and lectures given during the annual [`Audio Developer's Conference`].
   - This one on [`high quality wavetable oscillators`] by the creator of the Vital synth is particularly good one for those interested in wavetable synthesis.
-- [`deip.pdf`] - High quality resampling and oversampling.
+- [`deip.pdf`] - A collection of high quality and fast sub-sample interpolators.
 - [`Signalsmith Audio Blog`] - An amazing and very useful collection of articles by Signalsmith Audio.
 The [`Let's Write A Reverb`] article is particularly excellent.
 - [`Freeverb3 - DSP References`] - A huge list of technical DSP resources focused mainly on reverb design.
 - [`Valhalla Blog`] - Valhalla DSP has an excellent blog linking many resources that helped them create their industry-leading reverbs.